watchmypizza/Meteor/README.md

 <sub><sup>Suggestions are manually reviewed by the developers, who decide if they should be added.</sup></sub>

+# Dashboard

+As of right now, there was a dashboard with a proper backend planned.
+But because Firebase requires a pay as you go plan, I sadly

+cannot create dashboard right now, as I promise that I will keep this project, it's source code and all functionaiity free forever.

+But this also comes with bottlenecks as you can see.

+TL;DR

+Sadly, as of right now, there will be no Dashboard in the near future.

 # Command Overview

 The bot has a total of 36 commands (including sub-commands).
 This number may update every once in a while, but don't expect it to be often.